 That’s what “new beginnings” are about–finding freedom in You.
 Trusting that the change you will bring about is what is best even if they look very different from my plans.

 Teach me to release my plan and to receive your healing, your grace, and your freedom.

-In the midst of life’s circumstances let me muster enough faith and hope just like this invalid to take a small step of radical obedience.
+In the midst of life’s circumstances let me muster enough faith and hope just like this invalid to take a small step of radical faith and radical obedience.
 Help me put away my unbelief so I can stand up, take up my mat and walk.